Skip to content

 Pets

-As previously in our previous article on the old iteration of the Bill, tenants will now be allowed to keep pets in rental properties.
+As in our previous article on the old iteration of the Bill, tenants will now be allowed to keep pets in rental properties.
 However, the Bill implies that tenants must have pet insurance, and failing to do so would constitute a breach of the tenancy.
+Landlords must consider these pet requests and cannot unreasonably refuse them, ensuring that tenants’ rights are promoted while outlining the conditions under which landlords can refuse.

 Discrimination